VIB-PSB/ksrates/docs/configuration.rst

 * The **process** scope defines the configuration for the processes of the *ksrates* pipeline:

-    * **container** defines the Singularity or Docker *ksrates* container image to be used, ``vibpsb/ksrates:latest``.
+    * **container** defines the Apptainer or Docker *ksrates* container image to be used, ``vibpsb/ksrates:latest``.
 A local copy is pulled from Docker Hub and stored for successive usage.

     * **withName** defines settings for individual processes in the *ksrates* Nextflow pipeline.